How to Make a Self-Watering Plant Pot

 DIY self-watering planter or container

-When the weather gets very hot, how do you keep up with the watering?
+When the weather gets very hot, how do you keep up with watering the garden?
 Make it easier on yourself and your plants!
 See our article (with video) on how to make a self-watering container in six steps.

 How to Make a Self-Watering Pot